n00bhaxor/EnrichMinds/WebAppMaterials/README.md

-This is the home for the Web App Materials
+This is the home for the Web App Testing Materials